 - Binance: With Binance you can trade more than 100 cryptocurrencies.
 Binance has more trading volume than any other exchange and so is a great place for most crypto trading.
 Sign up for Binance >

 - BitMEX: The BitMEX exchange lets you trade with Bitcoin and has its own integrated wallet to store your new coins.
 There are lots of trading options including leverage and futures as well.
 Join BitMEX now >

 Step 2.
 Sign up and fund your account

 Before you can start trading you need to set up an account.
 Usually all this takes is a few contact details and a form of photo ID, but the exact demands vary depending on who you use.

 How you can fund an account varies too, most leading exchanges accept fiat currency (like GBP or EUR) but others will only let you deposit cryptocurrency.
 As always the best one to use is Bitcoin, as almost everywhere accepts it.

-Buying crypto is as simple as looking for its ticker symbol on the exchange – OCEAN – and picking out the OCEAN/BTC pair.
-Choose how much you want to buy and execute the trade.
+This step is as simple as looking for its ticker symbol on the exchange – OCEAN – and picking out the OCEAN/BTC pair.
+Choose how many coins you want and execute the trade.